-William M. Keck Chair in Engineering and Professor of Electrical Engineering-Electrophysics and Chemical Engineering and Materials Science
+William M. Keck Chair in Engineering and Distinguished Professor of Electrical Engineering-Electrophysics, Chemical Engineering and Materials Science, and Physics and Astronomy

 - Masters, University Illinois Urbana